AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Experiments

 where $N$ is the number of generated object proposal $O$, and $G$ is the ground-truth semantic label.

-The performance of all methods is reported in Fig.~\ref{obp}, from which we can observe that the average performance of our AINet is more outstanding.
+The performance of all methods is reported in Fig.~\ref{obp}, from which we can observe that the average performance of our AINet and AINet+ is more outstanding than other deep learning-based methods.
+The models AINet+, AINet, SCN and SSN could be trained in an end-to-end manner, and all perform better than the SEAL, among them, our AINet+ is the most outstanding method.
 Fig.~\ref{del_dis} I shows three results of DEL~\cite{DEL} with the superpixels from four methods, different thresholds are used to produce varied size proposals: the adjacent superpixels would be merged if their similarity is above the threshold, which means that higher value would produce finer object proposals.
-As shown in Fig.~\ref{del_dis} I, our AINet could generate more satisfactory object proposals comparing to the competing methods, which validates the effectiveness of our proposed method.
+As shown in Fig.~\ref{del_dis} I, our AINet and AINet+ could generate more satisfactory object proposals comparing to the competing methods, which validates the effectiveness of our proposed methods.
 Fig.~\ref{del_dis} II exhibits the results using the superpixels of our AINet with different thresholds, varying sizes of generated object proposals could be generated by adjusting the threshold.